This BEST Homemade Bread Recipe makes the most deliciously fluffy loaf of white bread. It tastes so much better than store-bought!

 - In a large bowl or the bowl of a stand mixer, dissolve the yeast in the warm water with a pinch of sugar.
 When the yeast is bubbly and foamy, add the sugar, salt, oil, and 4 cups flour, and mix until smooth.

-- Preheat the oven to 375.
-Bake 30-35 minutes, or the loaves are golden brown and sound hollow when tapped.
+- Preheat the oven to 375°F. Bake for 30-35 minutes or until the loaves are golden brown and sound hollow when tapped.
 Brush with melted butter, if desired.
 Remove to a cooling rack and cool before slicing.
+MAKES 2 LOAVES.

-For more delicious recipes by her, head on over to The Baker Upstairs.
+For more delicious recipes by Alicia, head on over to The Baker Upstairs.